-Ms. Deal devotes a considerable amount of time to pro bono litigation matters, namely working with the Atlanta Volunteer Lawyers Foundation’s Safe Families Initiative.
-Ms. Deal has successfully represented numerous victims of domestic violence in obtaining 12-month protective orders.
+Ms. Deal devotes a considerable amount of time to pro bono litigation matters, namely working with the Atlanta Volunteer Lawyer Foundation’s Safe Families Initiative and is a member of the AVLF Junior Board.
+Ms. Deal has successfully represented numerous survivors of intimate partner abuse and stalking in obtaining 12-month protective orders.

 Prior to joining the firm, Ms. Deal spent two years clerking for the Honorable J. Owen Forrester, Senior Judge, United States District Court, Northern District of Georgia.